CraftedPvP/DiamondBank/README.md

 1. What if I don't have `make`?
    - You can follow instructions for installing MinGW [here](https://code.visualstudio.com/docs/cpp/config-mingw#_installing-the-mingww64-toolchain)
+2. What if I don't have `cmake`?
+   - You can install cmake [here](https://cmake.org/download/)
+3. What if I don't have `msbuild`?
+   - You can install Visual Studio Build Tools [here](https://visualstudio.microsoft.com/downloads/?q=build+tools)
-2. It says I can't connect to the database?
+4. It says I can't connect to the database?
-   - It must mean that you tried running the `build/DiamondBank.exe` outside of it's folder.
+   - It means that the `DiamondBank.exe` cannot find the database which is `database.txt`.
-   - This won't work as the executable will attempt to search for files relative to the current working directory.
+   - At the moment, the executable will attempt to search for files relative to the folder where it was called from.
    - You have two options:
+     - Locate the executable within the `build` folder and create a `database.txt` beside it.
+Running the program will work normally.
-     - You can use `make run` to run the program in any directory.
+     - You can use compile the program with `-DEVHELP` compiler definition to run the program in any directory.
-     - You can navigate to the `build` folder and run the `DiamondBank.exe` from there.

 ---
 Made with 🍹